iandorsey00/geodata/README.md

 ## Known issues

-* Performance is currently not good.
+* The program is currently a bit slow.
 This is because the size of `default.geodata` (the binary file dumped by pickle) has become very large since grouping by counties began to be supported.